Common Law Marriage Attorney

 Are You Ending a Washington State Committed Intimate Relationship or Unmarried Partnership?

 If you cohabitate with someone as an unmarried couple and you believe the relationship may come to an end, do you know what rights you have?
 Do you feel like you are in a marriage-like relationship?
 Did you commingle your finances?
 Did you have a child together?
-If you answered yes to any of these questions, it is in your best interest to consult with a Washington State unmarried couples’ lawyer or CIR family attorney.
-We service the areas of Kennewick, Pasco, and Richland, WA.
+If you answered yes to any of these questions, it is in your best interest to consult with a Washington State common law marriage attorney.
+We represent unmarried couples and people in CIRs in the areas of Kennewick, Pasco, and Richland, WA.

 Whether you are getting into or getting out of an unmarried or committed intimate relationship, please contact us or send us an email at info@lacostefamilylaw.com and allow us the opportunity to help you understand your legal rights.